swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ### User Object

-The user properties are unique to this partiular cardholder, and generally provide login and other customer specific properties necessary to assume a session.
+The user properties are unique to this particular cardholder, and generally provide login and other customer specific properties necessary to assume a session.

 ```javascript
   user : {